 The remainder of this paper is structured as follows: We review related surveys in Section~\ref{sec:related_work}, and describe the SLR methodology in Section~\ref{sec:SLR_methodology}.
 Section~\ref{sec:VD_taxonomy} presents the comprehensive taxonomy for LLM-based vulnerability detection.
 We extend this taxonomy and analyze datasets used in Section~\ref{sec:datasets}.
 We discuss current limitations and future research opportunities in Section~\ref{sec:discussion}.
-Finally, we conclude this review in Section~\ref{sec:conclusion}.
+Finally, we address limitations of this SLR in Section~\ref{sec:limitations} and conclude this review in Section~\ref{sec:conclusion}.